Torch Song Trilogy: Production history

-The play was revived at the Menier Chocolate Factory in London in 2012, with David Bedella playing Arnold.
+The play was also revived at the Menier Chocolate Factory in London in 2012, with David Bedella playing Arnold.

-Torch Song Trilogy was produced by The Studio Theatre in Washington, D.C., as part of its subscription series September – October 2013.
+Torch Song Trilogy was produced by The Studio Theatre in Washington, D.C., as part of its subscription series in September and October 2013.
 It was directed by Michael Kahn, artistic director of The Shakespeare Theatre, also in Washington, D.C.

 In the fall of 2017, a significantly revised version of the play, cut down by Fierstein from its original four-plus hours to two hours and forty-five minutes and retitled simply Torch Song, was produced Off Broadway by Second Stage Theatre, with Michael Urie as Arnold and Mercedes Ruehl as Mrs. Beckoff, and directed by Moises Kaufman.
 In October 2018, the Urie-led production transferred to the Hayes Theater on Broadway.
 The revival-transfer had its first preview on October 9, 2018, and had its opening performance on November 1, 2018.
 The production had its final performance on January 6, 2019, playing 26 previews and 77 regular performances.

 In December 2018 (shortly before closing), the producers of the Broadway revival led by Richie Jackson announced a national tour starting in late 2019 at the Center Theater Group in Los Angeles, starring Michael Urie as Arnold Beckoff.
 In London in 2019, the full three-act play was the first production in the Turbine Theatre’s inaugural season, opening on August 22.
 It was presented by Bill Kenwright and ran until October 13.

 On January 25th, 2022, a new production in Spanish opened at Teatro Milan, in Mexico City.
 This currently running production is led by award winning actors Rogelio Suarez as Arnold and Anahi Allue as Ma.
 It is directed by Alejandro Vilallobos in his directorial debut and produced by Gabriel Guevara; the cast included Jose Peralta as David.

 Hoboken Library produced a staged reading of 'Torch Song Trilogy: Widows And Children First’ on August 28th, 2021.
 It featured NYC cabaret luminary Sidney Myer as Arnold, Florence Pape as Mrs. Beckoff, Michael Stever as Ed, Logann Grayce as David and was directed by Ethan Galvin.